kingszun/UniAD/README.md

 ### Stage-two: End-to-end training
-> We optimizes all task modules together, including track, map, motion, occupancy and *planning*.
+> We optimize all task modules together, including track, map, motion, occupancy and *planning*.

 <!--
 Pre-trained models and results under main metrics are provided below.
 We refer you to the [paper](https://arxiv.org/abs/2212.10156) for more details. -->